Radiology Malpractice Attorneys Serving Stamford, Danbury, Bridgeport, Shelton, and all of Connecticut

 Recovering Compensation for Our Clients

-****At Berkowitz and Hanna LLC, we do not and will never guarantee a financial recovery in your case, either through settlement or a court-ordered verdict.****
+****At Berkowitz Hanna, we do not and will never guarantee a financial recovery in your case, either through settlement or a court-ordered verdict.****

 However, we are proud to acknowledge our successes in obtaining favorable outcomes for our clients injured due to radiology malpractice, including but not limited to the following recoveries and awards: